 Rosalind Wiseman is the author of Queen Bees and Wannabes (which was the basis of the cult classic movie “Mean Girls”) and she said “the lessons we learn from those early adolescent relationships can mess with girls’ boundaries and ability to handle conflict for the rest of their adult lives”

 This affects all girls.
 Not just lesbians.

-But for women who are lesbian or bisexual or queer, we are wired to feel so much deeper for other females.
+But for women who are lesbian or bisexual or queer, we are wired to fall hard for other females.

-Plus we grow up to date and build romantic relationships with other women.
-So it is really bad news that “mean girl” experiences from adolescence disrupted our ability to handle conflicts with other women and draw healthy boundaries with them and trust them.
+Plus we LGBTQ females eventually grow up to date and build romantic relationships with other women.
+So it is really bad news that traumatic “mean girl” experiences from adolescence frustrates our ability to handle conflicts with other women and draw healthy boundaries with them and trust them.

 And that totally messes with our self-confidence…